Top ten part-time jobs with employee benefits

 Sometimes it’s really that easy — the benefits information is listed right in the job ad.
 Scroll to the bottom of the job listing to see if it mentions anything about medical coverage.

-Glassdoor is a website where people can review the companies they work for.
+There are numerous websites where people can review the companies they work for.

-Under the “Benefits” tab, you can see reviews of the employer’s benefits packages.
+You can see reviews of the employer’s benefits packages.
 You can even filter the reviews to only include those from part-time employees.

 The internet isn’t the only place to get employee reviews.